-Figure 2 - DOAC Dipsticks and the DOASENSE Reader

-In the following, we summarize important studies on the DOAC Dipstick and the DOASENSE Reader that have been published.
-In each case, we also provide online links that can be used to access the full publications and highlight key points at the bottom.
+DOACs are predominantly excreted unchanged in urine and can be diagnosed very reliably within only 10 minutes with the CE-certified, commercially available DOAC Dipstick and the optional optoelectronic DOASENSE Reader.
+In the following, we summarize important studies on the DOAC Dipstick and the DOASENSE Reader that have been published in international scientific journals.
+In each case, we also provide an online link that can be used to access the full publications.